 - Organize communication tools, meetings, or deadlines to not confuse schedules

-- Foster open collaboration between your internal development and they outsource counterparts
+- Foster open collaboration between your internal development and their outsourcing counterparts

 - Improve your communication by engaging the team during business hours